Dynatrace/serverless-oneagent/README.md

 dynatrace-oneagent is a plugin for [serverless framework](https://github.com/serverless/serverless) which will add Dynatrace monitoring automatically to serverless deployments.

-> Please note: Dynatrace AWS Lambda support is in Early Access phase.
-Please contact a Dynatrace representative to register for program participation.

 ## Configuration

 The Dynatrace OneAgent serverless plugin will configure serverless and serverless-webpack to bundle [Dynatrace npm module for PaaS](https://github.com/Dynatrace/agent-nodejs).